 The Great Allegheny Passage (GAP) rail-trail offers 150 miles of hiking and biking between Cumberland, Maryland, and Pittsburgh.
 In Cumberland, the GAP joins the C&O Canal Towpath, creating a continuous trail experience, 320 miles long, to Washington, DC.

 How can I find out more about planning a trip on the GAP?

 The GAP website has plenty of information about accommodations and more.
 For the Montour Trail section of your ride, you can use our campsites.
 And see our interactive map for more support.

-Are there any other lodging opportunities not listed on the ATA web site?
+Are there any other lodging opportunities not listed on the GAP/ATA web site?
 There seem to be very few options listed for the eastern half of the Montour Trail.

-There are no hotels in Clairton, Glassport, or McKeesport.
-Your other options are a very nice but somewhat pricey Bed and Breakfast in Jefferson Hills Borough, a less expensive motel on Route 51 in Jefferson Hills that involves a two mile ride down fairly busy four lane Route 51 that has no shoulders, or you ride to a bed and breakfast in Boston on the outskirts of McKeesport, which is probably a 30 to 45 minute bike ride partially on roads from milepost 46 at the end of the Montour Trail.
+There are no hotels in Clairton, Glassport or McKeesport.
+Your other options are a very nice but somewhat-pricey bed & breakfast in Jefferson Hills Borough or a less expensive motel on Route 51 in Jefferson Hills that involves a two-mile ride down fairly busy four-lane Route 51 that has no shoulders.
+Alternately, you can ride to a bed & breakfast in Boston on the outskirts of McKeesport, which is probably a 30- to 45-minute bike ride, partially on roads from milepost 46 at the southeast end of the Montour Trail.

 Are there hotels near the trail that provide free airport limousine service?